Fisik343/TheraPy-Session/README.md

 1. Creating and Manipulating NumPy Arrays and Matrices

 ### OpenCV
-All files in OpenCV are empty
+There are no OpenCV notebooks, but they are planned for the future

 ## Project Name Inspiration
 When I made this project, I had the scene from Avatar: The Last Airbender where Sokka was trying to give Aang a therapy session stuck in my head.
 Hence, "TheraPy Session" is the name I gave the project.